Smartphones have come a long way from being a luxury to being a necessity in a very short time. We have seen...

 Apple did put some really strong restrictions on the developers, but it was all for the good.
 However, by possessing an impeccable reputation and releasing software and hardware of the highest quality, Apple’s creator did not disappoint its dedicated consumers.
-This is the reason why Apple adopted the closed source policy.
+This is the reason why Apple adopted the closed-source policy.

-Android platform is based on Linux core, and therefore, it is a complete implementation of open-source software.
-It means that you can create your own apps, operating system, reuse the code of other similar apps, and so on.
+is based on Linux core, and therefore, it is a complete implementation of open-source software.
+It means that you can create your own apps, and operating system, reuse the code of other similar apps, and so on.
 So, open-source looks good right.
 We have a little more about it that you should know.

 You yourself might be reading this article on an android smartphone.
 The reason being, android smartphones are available in all price range.
 Also, known as the budget-friendly option by many.
 The open-source capability of android itself is the reason for its increased use of it.
 By the way, Android is also the world leader as per the sales number.

 But it is not all roses, for android users.
 There is a huge disadvantage of using open-source software and that is, android apps are taken back with hacker attacks and viruses.
 This might harm your android smartphone and sometimes also the data in it.

 Now that we know the most fundamental difference between the principles of Android and iOS.
 We will now understand the technical differences between Android and iOS.
 These differences come into the picture when we take custom android app development into consideration:

 Android and iOS use different programming languages for app